luciamartinf/Landmarks_generator/README.md

 * `--params FILE`

-     &nbsp;&nbsp;&nbsp;&nbsp; Path to a [_.txt_ file](example/params_carabus.txt) containing predefined hyperparameters for training the model.
-If not specified, the script will optimize hyperparameters automatically (this can be time-consuming)
+     &nbsp;&nbsp;&nbsp;&nbsp; Path to a _.txt_ file containing predefined hyperparameters for training the model (e.g., [params_carabus.txt](example/params_carabus.txt)).
+     &nbsp;&nbsp;&nbsp;&nbsp; If not specified, the script will optimize hyperparameters automatically.
+Take into consideration that this can be time-consuming.

 **Output parameters**